 The nuts and bolts of this presentation are making long casts across these shallow flats and simply swimming the jig.
 Very few hops or pops, just cast and reel slow.
 If you start ticking the bottom, you are reeling too slowly.
 You want the jig to just glide along just off the bottom.
 Traditional jig combinations include the classic Fire-Ball Jig tipped with either a minnow, half crawler, or leech and these combinations have caught a tremendous number of walleyes but the long casts often tear bait off.
-Many anglers have started to switch over to soft plastics or gone back classic buck tail or marabou dressings.
+Many anglers have started to switch over to soft plastics or gone back to classic bucktail or marabou dressings.

-The most effective soft plastic jig for me over the past handful of years has been the Northland Mimic Minnow which has a pointed jig head that swims and tracks through the water nice.
+The most effective walleye fishing tackle for me, for me over the past handful of years has been the Northland Mimic Minnow which has a pointed jig head that swims and tracks through the water nicely.
 The body is long with a paddle which makes a nice thump as it is retrieved through the water.
 If the fish won’t hit the Mimic Minnow or bumping the bait short, I have had good luck with the Trigger X soft plastics.
 These synthetic water-soluble baits are really soft and have a deadly action and the scent really seems to help in cold water.